sehansi-9/recipe-sharing-platform/README.md

 - **User Recipe Management**: Add, update, and delete your own recipes. 📝
 - **Local Storage**: User details, favorite meals, and personal recipes are stored in the browser's local storage. 💾
 - **React Router**: Smooth navigation throughout the app using React Router. 🌐
-- **Context API**: Manage global state like user data and favorite recipes. ⚡
+- **Context API**: Manage global states, such as user data and favorite recipes. ⚡
 - **Bootstrap**: Fully responsive design with Bootstrap for a clean, modern look. 💎

 ---